John-Abbott-College/4A8-Notes/31_Installer_WAP.md

 ### Install

-* Run `setup.exe`
+* Double click the msixbundle file to install your application.

-	> To test the installer, you must run `setup.exe` **AS ADMINISTRATOR**.
+	> To test the installer, you must run  it **AS ADMINISTRATOR**.

-* Select  `install for everyone`.
+* Select  `Install`.
-* You could choose all the defaults for the rest to complete the installation.

 #### Validate
+* Note that every build of the installer object increments the version number.
 * You should see:
-  * A desktop shortcut with your icon which launches your application
   * Your company name as a folder in the Start menu with your application in it.
-  * Icons are correct and application can be launched.
-  * Your application installed at the location chosen during installation.
+  * The application is launched by default.
-    * All DLLs and application exe are present.
+    * It works (all DLLs and the application exe are present).
-  * Executable can be run.
+  * Rerunning the installer attempts an update